Support for ethical international collaborations

-Karolinska Institutet’s ethical guidelines for international collaborations refer and relate to a number of internal and external policy documents, rules, guidelines and other information concerning ethical issues.
+Karolinska Institutet’s ethical guidelines for international collaborations are supported by a number of internal and external policy documents, regulations, guidelines, and other resources related to ethical issues.
+Below you will find references and links to the areas covered by the ethical guidelines.

 Discrimination, harassment and victimization